-We denote as~$\mathcal{P}(X)$ the set of homotopy-classes of primitive essential loops on~$X$.
-It can alternatively be seen as the set of \emph{primitive (oriented) closed geodesics} on $X$, because each homotopy class in $\mathcal{P}(X)$ contains a unique geodesic representative.
-For $\gamma \in \mathcal{P}(X)$, we denote as~$\ell_X(\gamma)$ the length of the geodesic representative in the homotopy class~$\gamma$.
+We denote as~$\mathcal{G}(X)$ the set of homotopy-classes of primitive essential loops on~$X$.
+It can alternatively be seen as the set of \emph{primitive oriented closed geodesics} on $X$, because each homotopy class in $\geod(X)$ contains a unique geodesic representative.
+For $\gamma \in \geod(X)$, we denote as~$\ell_X(\gamma)$ the length of the geodesic representative in the homotopy class~$\gamma$.

-In the following, we will often abusively refer to elements of $\mathcal{P}(X)$ as homotopy classes, loops, or closed geodesics; in the latter two cases we will always talk about them up to homotopy.
-In particular, we say that two elements $\gamma_0$ and $\gamma_1$ of $\mathcal{P}(X)$ are \emph{distinct} (and denote $\gamma_0 \neq \gamma_1$) if $\gamma_0$ is not homotopic to $\gamma_1$.
+In the following, we will often abusively refer to elements of $\geod(X)$ as homotopy classes, loops, or closed geodesics; in the latter two cases we will always talk about them up to homotopy.
+In particular, we say that two elements $\gamma_0$ and $\gamma_1$ of $\geod(X)$ are \emph{distinct} (and denote $\gamma_0 \neq \gamma_1$) if $\gamma_0$ is not homotopic to $\gamma_1$.
 These elements are called \emph{disjoint} if $\gamma_0 \neq \gamma_1$, $\gamma_0 \neq \gamma_1^{-1}$, and if the homotopy classes $\gamma_0$, $\gamma_1$ admit representatives which have no intersections.
-An element of $\mathcal{P}(X)$ is \emph{simple} if it admits a representative with no self-intersections (which implies that the geodesic representative does).
-A \emph{multi-curve} is an ordered family $(\gamma_1, \ldots, \gamma_k)$ of disjoint simple elements of $\mathcal{P}(X)$; taking the geodesic representative of each homotopy class in this family yields a family of simple, disjoint geodesics on $X$ (i.e. the geodesics have no self-intersections and no mutual intersections).
+An element of $\geod(X)$ is \emph{simple} if it admits a representative with no self-intersections (which implies that the geodesic representative also has no self-intersections).
+A \emph{multi-curve} is an ordered family $(\gamma_1, \ldots, \gamma_k)$ of disjoint simple elements of $\geod(X)$; taking the geodesic representative of each homotopy class in this family yields a family of simple, disjoint geodesics on $X$ (i.e. the geodesics have no self-intersections and no mutual intersections).
 Note that, with this definition, we require that the components of a multi-curve are all essential, but in the following, we will sometimes relax this and allow for some of them to be homotopic to boundary components of $X$ if $X$ is bordered.

 \begin{rem} In most papers of the field, e.g. \cite{mirzakhani2007,mirzakhani2013,mirzakhani2019,wu2022,lipnowski2021,rudnick2022}, geodesics are considered to be non-oriented, and orbits and stabilisers are defined for non-oriented loops, and therefore different from ours.
 Here, we choose to consider all loops and multi-curves to be oriented, because the Selberg trace formula classically runs over all oriented geodesics.
 We believe this convention to make a few discussions about constants appearing in formulas slightly simpler. \end{rem}